 Solutions:

-- Socialization: Expose your dog to a variety of environments, people, and animals to reduce fear-based biting.
+- Socialization: Provide your dog with diverse environments, people, and animals to reduce biting due to fear.

 Aggression